ddmnet/Programming-Challenge/challenge_6/description.md

 ### Rules

 You are only allowed to use the same programming lanugage for every third challange.
 For instance PHP -> Javascript -> Python -> PHP is OK.
 Python -> Ruby -> Python is not.

+This is due by 1pm on 3/27.
+Please push your submissions into the 'challenge_6' folder in the Programming-Challenge Github repo.